Citroen C5 X Review & Prices

-You’ll not be left wanting for storage cubbies in the Citroen C5 X. The glovebox is a good size, and there’s a reasonably large compartment nestled away in the centre console too.
+Once you are comfortable, you’ll not be left wanting for storage cubbies either.
+The glovebox is a good size, and there’s a reasonably large compartment nestled away in the centre console too.
 A wireless charge pad sits just below the controls for the air conditioning and is large enough to hold some of the bigger smartphones you can get these days.

-The front cupholders are deep enough to hold a medium-sized flask or bottle without it falling over while you’re on the move, and the doorbins up front are pretty spacious.
-In the back you get cupholders in the fold-down armrest, pouches on the backs of the front seats for things like books or maps (or iPads, more likely), and some more doorbins.
+The front cupholders are deep enough to take a medium-sized flask or bottle without it falling over while you’re on the move, and the door bins up-front are spacious too.

 Still, the opening is wide and there’s no load lip to speak of, so hauling heavier items in and out of the C5 X will be an easy task.
 There’s through-loading for longer items, and you can of course fold the rear seats down to open up even more storage space.

 That said, it’s worth mentioning that the plug-in hybrid model has a considerably smaller boot.
 With the need to house a big battery, outright space drops to 485 litres with the rear seats in place.

-You get a choice of three different engines with the new C5 X. The most affordable option is based around a 1.2-litre three-cylinder petrol engine, which develops a modest 130hp.
-Next comes the larger 1.6-litre four-cylinder petrol that churns out 180hp.
+You get a choice of three different engines with the new C5 X. The most affordable option is a 1.2-litre petrol engine, which develops a modest 130hp.
+Next comes the larger 1.6-litre petrol that churns out 180hp.

 Then, at the top of the range sits the 225hp plug-in hybrid.
-This adds an electric motor and a 12kWh battery into the mix, which allows for a claimed electric-only range of up to 34 miles.
+This adds an electric motor and a 12kWh battery into the mix, which allows for an official electric-only range of up to 34 miles.
 All of these engines drive the front wheels through an eight-speed automatic transmission – there’s no option of a manual here.

-For most people, the two regular petrol engines will likely do the trick.
-The 180hp engine is generally pretty smooth and quiet when you’re up and running, and we saw an economy figure of about 37mpg – which isn’t too shabby.
+For most private buyers, the two regular petrol engines will do the trick.
+The 180bhp engine is generally pretty smooth and quiet when you’re up and running, and we saw an economy figure of about 37mpg – which isn’t too bad.

-The plug-in hybrid model has a bit more punch when you put your foot down, thanks to the instant torque provided by its electric motor.
+The plug-in hybrid model has a bit more punch when you put your foot down, thanks to the instant surge provided by its electric motor.
 It’s obviously also extremely good at silently wafting around town when you’re running on electric power alone.
-Citroen says you should be able to get 34 miles of range from the battery, but we saw closer to 18 miles on our test route.
+Citroen says you should be able to get up to 34 miles of range from the battery, but we saw somewhere around 20 on our test route.